4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 To boost your loved one’s self-confidence, it’s far better to do a little bit every day rather than take on an activity that’s too challenging.

-Plus, overstimulation and frustration cause stress, which is counterproductive.
+Additionally, overstimulation and frustration lead to stress, which is counterproductive.

-In order to be helpful, choose an activity that promotes self-esteem and a feeling of accomplishment.
+To be helpful, choose an activity that promotes self-esteem and a sense of accomplishment.

 Get $5 off your first dementia activity box with discount code DAILYCARING5 »